 Jerry Page won one of the greatest amateur fights I have ever seen and what made it even more impressive was that it delivered him a Gold Medal.
 Page went to war with Dhawee Umponmaha of Thailand and in an exciting fight came away with the victory on points, 5-0.
 Page’s professional career was very short as he only fought 15 times, finishing with a record of 11-4.

 Clint Jackson lost his third Olympic fight to Pedro Gamarro of Venezuela.
 Jackson’s pro career never lived up to his amateur pedigree.
 His most significant win as a pro was over Marvin Hagler’s half brother Robbie Simms.
-He lost a decision to Frank “The Animal” Fletcher in an all-out war.
+In an all-out war, he lost a decision to Frank “The Animal” Fletcher.

 Mark Breland won Gold in 1984 and will go down as one of the greatest amateur boxers that the United States has ever produced.
 Like a pro, he twice won the WBA version of the Welterweight title.
 Following his stellar amateur career, his pro career would have to be considered a letdown.
 In his defense, his amateur career set expectations at a height very few fighters have had to deal with.